Music Production Starter Kit (7 essentials to make any song)

 A pop filter is a mesh screen that goes in front of a mic and reduces the sound of plosives or other harsh, unwanted noises when tracking vocals.

-They also help to keep singers at a good distance away from the mic.
+A pop filter is one more small item that will complete your music production starter kit.
+Besides reducing plosives and harsh sounds, they also help to keep singers at a good distance away from the mic.

 There are tons of options out there.
-But I just grabbed the cheapest one with the best reviews.
+But honestly, I just grabbed the cheapest one with the best reviews.
 For example, this pop filter should work fine.

 Explore more: